-When this work and its variant in the Musée d'Orsay, Paris, were painted in the mid-1870s, they constituted Degas's most ambitious figural compositions except for history paintings.
+This work and its variant in the Musée d'Orsay, Paris, represent the most ambitious paintings Degas devoted to the theme of the dance.
 Some twenty-four women, ballerinas and their mothers, wait while a dancer executes an "attitude" for her examination.
-Jules Perrot, one of the best known dancers and ballet masters in Europe, conducts the class.
-The imaginary scene is set in a rehearsal room in the old Paris Opéra—a poster for Rossini’s Guillaume Tell is on the wall beside the mirror—even though the building had just burned to the ground.
+Jules Perrot, a famous ballet master, conducts the class.
+The imaginary scene is set in a rehearsal room in the old Paris Opéra, which had recently burned to the ground.
+On the wall beside the mirror, a poster for Rossini’s Guillaume Tell pays tribute to the singer Jean-Baptiste Faure, who commissioned the picture and lent it to the 1876 Impressionist exhibition.